jpgoldberg/toy-crypto-math/_sources/modules/vigenere.rst.txt

     ONCEUPONAMIDNIGHTDREARY

-Using ``Alphabet.PRINTABLE`` will preserve more of the input, as it includes most printiable 7-bit ASCII characters.
+Using ``Alphabet.PRINTABLE`` will preserve more of the input, as it includes most printable 7-bit ASCII characters.

 The :class:`Cipher` class